jeffbates11/Parking-Validation/README.md

 #This is a project I came up with based on a task I was given at work.

-#Every month a excel document is released regarding parking at the University of Iowa Hospitals and Clinics dialysis administration
+#Every month an excel document is released regarding dialysis administration parking at the University of Iowa Hospitals and Clinics

-#It was my job to match the staff members id
+#Dialysis administration are only allowed to park in a certain parking space on Monday, Wednesday, and Friday.